-The Army on Thursday said an Indian soldier, who was on leave, was abducted by suspected militants from Pulwama in Jammu and Kashmir.
-An operation is under way to track the 44 Rashtriya Rifles soldier who was posted in Shopian.
+The Army on Thursday said they had found the body of an Indian soldier who was abducted by suspected militants in Jammu and Kashmir’s Pulwama.
+Security personnel found his body in Guto track the 44 Rashtriya Rifles soldier who was posted in Shopian.

 Officials identified the soldier as Poonch resident Aurangzeb, The Hindu reported.
 He was purportedly on leave for Eid.